HomeTriviaSportsPenalty Shootout

 5.

-A player can legally score a penalty by simply tapping the ball forward and then scoring on the rebound himself.
+In a penalty shootout, a player can legally score by tapping the ball forward and then scoring on the rebound himself.

 Click to reveal answer ›